AviatrixSystems/Docs/StartUpGuides/aviatrix_overview.rst

 - datacenter to cloud (Transit network solution)
 - cloud to cloud (Encrypted peering connectivity in a cloud and multi cloud )
-- user to cloud (OpenVPN® based SSL VPN solution)
+- user to cloud (OpenVPN® based SSL VPN solution for developers)
-- site to cloud (Branch sites to cloud).
+- site to cloud (Branch and customer sites to cloud)

 We also provide security features for workloads/application in the cloud: